 Millennials might be the high-potential employees your organization needs to move forward following the Pandemic.
 It’s time to stop fighting it and prepare for it instead.

 There was a point where I questioned if there are any advantages to being a Millennial in today’s world.
 Stereotypes portrayed them as entitled, lazy, and idealistic.

 But You need to understand one thing – YOU NEED THEM!

 The next generation of high-potential employees

-Despite that, Millennials, Gen-Y, Gen-X and soon enough Gen-Z will be running your companies & organizations before you know it.
+Despite that, Millennials, Gen-Y, Gen-X, and soon enough, Gen-Z will be running your companies and organizations before you know it.

-Are you preparing these bright & shiny employees to be your company’s future leaders?
+Are you ready?
+Are you preparing these bright and shiny, high-potential employees to be your company’s future leaders?

 For me, it was many years ago, but there was no question that I would lead a great organization and achieve great things.